 - Encourage your own colleagues: Coworkers, lab colleagues, even old classmates are excellent candidates for APS and APS unit membership.
 Make a point to share information about your unit with your own contacts - they will be more likely to respond if they value the opinion of the individual recruiting them rather than an anonymous e-mail or letter.

 - Constantly check the Unit’s MVS (Membership Vital Signs): Annual and Quarterly reports are always available online.
-To check other statistics (e.g. distribution of member types, geographical representation, gender, etc.), contact Trish Lettieri, APS Director of Membership (contact information below).
+To check other statistics (e.g. distribution of member types, geographical representation, gender, etc.), make a request through the APS Unit Service Desk.

 - Membership retention should never be crisis marketing: Retention should be a constant priority for your unit, not something focused on only when your numbers begin to drop.
 Effective, consistent recruitment and retention efforts will ensure stable-to growing membership as well as establish routines for future officers.